 The company doesn't charge any transaction fees, but as with most other platforms you still need to pay a transaction fee for accepting third party processors.
 If you sign up for the “in house” payment processor, called Volusion Payments.
 This requires you to call Volusion to figure out a fee for your business.
 It often involves them contacting multiple lenders depending on whether or not this is your first business.

-If you have read our Shopify review you will notice that all their pricing plans come with free SSL, which is why I was rather surprised to see this platform charging almost $100 for something I can get for free with other companies.
-One thing to keep in mind however is that Volusion does offer true custom SSL certificates per store, while other companies such as Shopify offer a shared SSL.
+One thing to keep in mind is that Volusion does offer true custom SSL certificates for stores, while other companies such as Shopify offer a shared SSL.

 You may be wondering what the difference is between a dedicated and free SSL.
 With a free (or shared) SSL the shoppers get redirected to a different domain for checkout, whereas the dedicated SSL (offered by Volusion) keeps the checkout on your own domain.